 There are many numbers that are used to measure consumers.
 Everybody knows about credit scores, tax brackets, and net worth.
 There is one number, though, that is quite important, yet most people have never heard of it.
 This number is personal to you and the government utilizes it to determine your eligibility for a number of programs.
 Get ready to meet MAGI (Modified Adjusted Gross Income).

 MAGI is a financial status metric that the government uses to determine your eligibility for a number of financial opportunities.
 These include:

 - Roth IRA - The IRS has strict guidelines regarding who can contribute to a Roth IRA.
 When a person's income is too high, they lose their Roth capability.
 The income level for this determination is measured by MAGI.

 - Healthcare premiums - The Health Insurance Marketplace can make insurance more affordable for some people by offering them a significant tax credit.
-Availability of this tax credit is determined by MAGI.
+The availability of this tax credit is determined by MAGI.

 - Determine your annual gross income - Gross income is your income before any deductions or taxes are deducted.
-This includes your wages, as well as any other income (e.g. retirement distributions) that you may earn.
+This includes your wages and any other income (e.g. retirement distributions) that you may earn.
 This number can be found on line 9 of your Form 1040.
 Included in this are:

 - Regular wages

 - Social Security